|

 2.2 Press Seating

-A minimum of X seats must be provided with lighting and writing facilities for use by the press and other media
+A minimum of X seats must be provided with lighting and writing facilities for use by the press and other media .
+The press seating must have a clear view of the field of play.

 - Values of X: